task4233/note/src/README-en.md

 [Japanese version](https://task4233.dev)

 # Abstract
-**Takashi Mima** a.k.a task4233 is a senior student at Department of Information Science and Engineering at Shibaura Institute of Technology.
+**Takashi Mima** a.k.a task4233 is a first year of master's program at Department of Information Science and Engineering at Shibaura Institute of Technology.

 # Interests
  - Computer Science